bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 89°
-- Clear
+- Partly Cloudy
 - 32% humidity
-- 7 mph wind
+- 4 mph wind
-- 33% cloud cover
+- 61% cloud cover
 - 64 AQI O3 🟨
 - 36 AQI PM2.5 🟩
 - 0.06 inches of rain in the past 24 hours
-- 0.25 inches of rain expected in the next 72 hours
+- 0.23 inches of rain expected in the next 72 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>